 On April 20, 2010, the offshore oil drilling platform Deepwater Horizon exploded in the Gulf of Mexico, causing the largest oil spill in U.S. history.
-As a result of the disaster, three funding streams were created: compensation for injury/damage under the Natural Resource Damage Assessment (NRDA), civil penalties administered under the RESTORE Act, and a criminal settlement administered by the National Fish and Wildlife Foundation's Gulf Environmental Benefits Fund.
+As a result of the disaster, three funding streams were created: compensation for injury/damage under the Natural Resource Damage Assessment (NRDA); civil penalties administered under the RESTORE Act; and a criminal settlement administered by the National Fish and Wildlife Foundation through its Gulf Environmental Benefits Fund.
 Each of the funding streams is tied to a particular type of injury or violation, and each one is administered differently.

 The state of Florida has also settled with a non-operating investor, MOEX, and utilized those funds for several priority projects.

 On April 4, 2016, the consent decree between BP, the United States and the five Gulf Coast states was approved and entered into by the court.
 The consent decree requires BP to pay a total of $18.5 billion, which is broken down between Clean Water Act civil penalties, natural resource damage claims, and economic claims across the gulf states.
 The state of Florida will receive at least $3.25 billion.
 Please see links below for more information.

 Previously, proposals were accepted on a continuous basis for funding consideration under the RESTORE Act's Council-Selected Restoration Component (Bucket 2), Natural Resource Damage Assessment Restoration, and the National Fish and Wildlife Foundation's Gulf Environmental Benefit Fund.
 Starting in 2022, specific requests for project proposals will be announced as funding becomes available.